practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 <br/>

-On an "empty" Linux system, the client interface to the X Window System must be installed first like this:
+On an "empty" Linux system, the client interface to the X Window System must be installed before the real action can start with command _$ gcc -lX11 -c x11.c_:

 ```
 $ sudo apt install libx11-dev